coolbeet/CBStoreHouseRefreshControl/README.md

 Which files are needed?
 ---
+CBStoreHouseRefreshControl is available through [CocoaPods](http://cocoapods.org), to install it simply add the following line to your Podfile:

+    pod "CBStoreHouseRefreshControl"

-You only need to include `CBStoreHouseRefreshControl (.h .m)` and `BarItem (.h .m)` in your project.
+Alternatively, you can just drag `CBStoreHouseRefreshControl (.h .m)` and `BarItem (.h .m)` into your own project.

-CocoaPods support is coming very soon!

 How to use it
 ---